junqing-zhang/junqing-zhang.github.io/_pages/opportunities.md

 Please note this requirement is applicable to both full PhD students and visiting PhD students.
 Please visit our [website](https://www.liverpool.ac.uk/study/international/apply/english-language/){:target="_blank"} for details.

 # How to Apply
+We are accepting PhD applications all year round.
+You can start any time of the year after you get your unconditional offer.

 * Visit [How to apply](https://www.liverpool.ac.uk/postgraduate-research/how-to-apply/){:target="_blank"}
 * Prepare all the application documents.
 Check [this link](https://www.liverpool.ac.uk/postgraduate-research/how-to-apply/research-proposal/){:target="_blank"} for how to prepare a research proposal